opentripplanner/OpenTripPlanner/doc-templates/UpdaterConfig.md

 Besides GTFS-RT transit data, OTP can also fetch real-time data about vehicle rental networks including the number of bikes and free parking spaces at each station.
-We support vehicle rental systems that using the GBFS feed format.
+We support vehicle rental systems that use the GBFS feed format.

 [GBFS](https://github.com/NABSA/gbfs) is used for a variety of shared mobility services, with partial support for both v1 and v2.2 ([list of known GBFS feeds](https://github.com/NABSA/gbfs/blob/master/systems.csv)).